flavorjones/mini_portile/README.md

 ### How can I combine this with my compilation task?

-In the simplest case, your rake `compile` task will depend on `MiniPortile` compilation and most important, activation.
+In the simplest case, your rake `compile` task will depend on `mini_portile2` compilation and most important, activation.

 Example: